NilsSutter/vehicle_api/README.md

   }"
   ```

-However, if you would like to connect your frontend (e.g. a seperate React-Application) to the API, you can subscripe to the *locations_channel*.
+However, if you would like to connect your frontend (e.g. a separate React-Application) to the API, you can subscripe to the *locations_channel*.
 A connection will be setup through *ActionCable* and locationupdates will be broadcasted as soon as a new locationrecord is saved to the database.
 Save the following two endpoints as constants:
   ```
   const API_ROOT = 'http://localhost:3000';